-- 2(a) An adequate supply of versatile land (including Land Use Capability (LUC) Class 1 and 2) will continue to be available to meet the reasonably foreseeable foodproduction needs of future generations. - 2(b) Primary production activities are the principal land use complemented by other compatible activities which efficiently use the natural and physical resources in the rural environment. - 2(c) Diversity of activities within the Rural Zone that are compatible with the rural environment in nature, scale, amenity and character. - 2(d) Land management practices will gradually improve over time and the vulnerability of soils to erosion will be reduced. - 2(e) The low-density of settlement and the special rural landscape character will be maintained. - 2(f) Avoidance of subdivision on land subject to natural hazards or potential natural hazards where the potential adverse effects cannot be avoided, remedied or mitigated. - 2(g) Avoidance of subdivision where it could accelerate or worsen the risk of natural hazards - 2(h) Limited or no increase in conflicts between residential activities and adjacent primary production activities or other land uses and physical resources. - 2(i) Maintenance of rural character and rural amenity values throughout the District's rural areas in accordance with the particular character and qualities of the individual landscape domains.
+- 2(a) An adequate supply of versatile land (including Land Use Capability (LUC) Class 1 and 2) will continue to be available to meet the reasonably foreseeable food-production needs of future generations. - 2(b) Primary production activities are the principal land use complemented by other compatible activities which efficiently use the natural and physical resources in the rural environment. - 2(c) Diversity of activities within the Rural Zone that are compatible with the rural environment in nature, scale, amenity and character. - 2(d) The low-density of settlement and the special rural landscape character will be maintained. - 2(e) Avoidance of subdivision on land subject to natural hazards or potential natural hazards where the potential adverse effects cannot be avoided, remedied or mitigated. - 2(f) Avoidance of subdivision where it could accelerate or worsen the risk of natural hazards - 2(g) Limited or no increase in conflicts between residential activities and adjacent primary production activities or other land uses and physical resources. - 2(h) Maintenance of rural character and rural amenity values throughout the District's rural areas in accordance with the particular character and qualities of the individual landscape domains.